 It is notable that the RX10 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-Both the G1X Mark II and the RX10 III are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the RX10 III followed on from the Sony RX10 II.
+Both the G1X Mark II and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Sony RX10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G1 X Mark II:

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.